 X-Men foe Juggernaut, a.k.a.
 Cain Marko, was not Cyttorak's first choice of being the avatar of his evil power.
 Xavier was the one Cyttorak wanted.
-Cyttorak didn't mind though, since Cain was a natural sociopath who didn't need much encouragement to wreck havoc with Cyttorak's power.
-It's only when Cain had a brief Heel Face Turn that Cyttorak started to regret the situation.
+Cyttorak didn't mind though, since Cain was a natural sociopath who didn't need much encouragement to wreak havoc with Cyttorak's power.
+It's only when Cain had a brief Heel-Face Turn that Cyttorak started to regret the situation.

 While The Matrix plays The Chosen One fairly straight, Reloaded and Revolutions reveal the prophecy was a lie.
 Thus, when Neo continues to fight on against the Machines he has made himself an Unchosen One.